 Archana Das is a research enthusiast.
-She likes to write about trendy topics and put her thoughts on them.
+She likes to write about Indian culture, tradition, epics and food.

 The United States CDC (Centers for Disease Control and Prevention), WHO (World Health Organization), and public health officials have advised wearing face coverings to prevent the spread of coronavirus, which causes COVID-19.
 A coronavirus is a group of RNA viruses that cause diseases in birds and mammals.